Notorious: Movie Review

 - A redemptive ending for the protagonists.

 Fundamentally, Notorious is a romantic thriller that incorporates film noir elements.
-The ‘romance’ is caused by the fact that the spy mission and the characters’ misunderstandings are keeping the two would-be lovers apart.
+The spy mission causes the couple’s problems, but their misunderstandings and mistrust keep them apart.

-For a much more light-hearted treatment of the story of a woman infiltrating a spy organisation through romance with the mastermind see North By Northwest, also starring Cary Grant, but with the female spy played by Eve Marie Saint.
+For a much more light-hearted treatment of the story of a woman infiltrating a spy organisation through a romance with the mastermind, see North By Northwest, also starring Cary Grant, but with the female spy played by Eve Marie Saint.

-Hitchcock’s movies often revolve around a ‘MacGuffin’ – an item that is of no direct plot relevance, though the characters are all searching for it or seek to possess it.
-In Notorious the MacGuffin is the secret in the wine cellar, which in the end could be anything.
-Supposedly in early versions of the screenplay it was stolen diamonds.
-The unresolved question of what exactly the Nazis are up to is not the movie’s strong point.
+Hitchcock’s movies often revolve around a MacGuffin – an item that is of no direct plot relevance, though the characters are all searching for it or seek to possess it.
+In Notorious the MacGuffin is the secret in the wine cellar, which could be almost anything.
+Supposedly in some versions of the screenplay, the cellar held stolen diamonds.
+The question of what exactly the Nazis are up to with their uranium is unresolved, which is a weak point.

 Characters and Attitudes